Potjoe-97/Guides/LineageOS_DoovR17Pro_guide_EN.md

 vendor_b.img 0
 ```

 Now rebuild the image using lpmake.
-Before launching the command, make sure to adjust each partition’s size as shown below:
+Before launching the command, make sure to adjust each device/group/partition’s size as shown below:

 ```
 lpmake --metadata-size 65536\